-QRE technology is an enhancement to Senetas’ internationally certified encryption platform, providing additional security through a hybrid encryption model.
-The hybrid model offers customers “defence in depth”, combining the proven, state-of-the-art conventional encryption standards plus QRE in a single high-assurance platform.
+QRE technology is an enhancement to Senetas’ internationally certified encryption platform, providing additional security through an embedded encryption model.
+The embedded model offers customers “defence in depth”, combining the proven, state-of-the-art conventional encryption standards plus QRE in a single high-assurance platform.
 This enables a secure transition, starting today, to a future quantum-resistant world and means current customers will not face solution redundancy.

 Make no mistake, quantum computing is coming.
 Tech giants like IBM, Google, Microsoft and Amazon are competing with state sponsored programs to develop a quantum computer outside a lab environment.
 The potential use of quantum computing by rogue states and state-sponsored bad actors is a serious security concern now.

 Senetas recommends customers consider how they plan to protect sensitive information against misuse of quantum computing.
 Ideally, organisations will conduct Post-Quantum Risk Assessments, starting with their business-critical network infrastructure.

 Senetas QRE combines three key pillars of quantum technology:

 It supports the quantum resistant encryption candidate algorithms already selected as finalists by the US National Institute of Standards and Technology (NIST) prior to the expected standardisation as soon as 2022.
 The Senetas solution also supports the latest European Telecommunication Standards Institute (ETSI) standards for quantum key distribution – an important and emerging security capability that has applications in growing 5G networks.